Fuel monitoring dashboard used for monitoring and reconciliation

 It runs as a managed layer on top of your Aether fuel monitoring — there is no extra dashboard for your team to operate.
 Verified drain and refuel events, and reconciliation exceptions, are reported to your P&M and finance teams.

-Turn fuel events into evidence your finance team can rely on.
+Turn IoT data into verified evidence your management can act on.